 French Cookery School LE PISTOU - Uzès, South of France

-What better place to be inspired to cook than in sunny Languedoc - with its ingredients that burst with flavour and sunshine, its ancient traditions, its close connection with the land, its vines and its history?
+What better place to be inspired to cook than in sunny Languedoc - with its ingredients that burst with flavour, colour and sunshine.. its ancient traditions and its close links with the land, its vines and its history?

-LE PISTOU Cookery School holds its cooking classes in a 16th century kitchen in the heart of Uzes, beside the Tourist Information Office.
-Courses are followed by a relaxed lunch and are limited to 8 participants.
+LE PISTOU Cookery School is located in a 16th century house in the heart of Uzes, beside the Tourist Information Office.
+Courses are followed by lunch and are limited to 8 participants.

-The courses (hands-on for those who want this) take about 3 hours and cost around € 100 per person, depending on subject.
-Some include a market tour or a tutored wine tasting by WSET-qualified Nathalie Walterscheid, providing a unique opportunity to learn about both food and wine and how one relates to the other..
+The COOKING CLASSES (hands-on for those who want this) take 3 hours and cost around € 100 per person.
+Some may include a market tour others a tutored wine tasting - providing a unique opportunity to learn about both FOOD and WINE and how one relates to the other.

-Course subjects largely depend on the SEASONS and what fresh produce is available - hence in summer there will be more traditional PROVENÇAL and regional MEDITERRANEAN dishes, while in winter we will concentrate on comfort food or exotic winter warmers - food from the Middle East for instance, or Mexico, or Indonesia..
-We may even dabble a little in molecular cuisine! (click on Courses for more course details).
+Subjects of the cookery courses largely depend on the SEASONS and what fresh produce is available - hence in summer there will be more traditional PROVENÇAL and regional MEDITERRANEAN dishes, while in winter we will concentrate on traditional French comfort food or exotic winter warmers - food from the Middle East for instance, or Mexico, or Indonesia..
+We may even dabble in a little in molecular cuisine! (click on Courses for more course details).

-Occasionally we may offer a full two-day course on "INTUITIVE COOKING" (to find out more about this click on Cooking with Flavours).
+Occasionally, we may offer a full two-day cooking/wine course on "INTUITIVE COOKING" (to find out more about this click on Cooking with Flavours).

-Our classes are flexible, easy-going and fun.
-Fees include cookery demonstrations and/or wine tastings plus lunch with wine, and you will take home all the information, checklists, recipes and tasting notes you will need to practice your new skills.
+Our cooking classes and wine tastings are flexible, easy-going and fun.
+Fees include cookery demonstrations and/or wine tastings plus lunch, and you will take home all the information, checklists, recipes and tasting notes you might need to practice your new skills.

 Needless to say we use ingredients that celebrate the vibrancy, sunshine and abundance of local seasonal produce.

-We also cater for private cookery classes - ideal for small groups and gourmet culinary vacations.
+We also cater for private courses - ideal for small groups and gourmet culinary vacations.
 And gift vouchers are also available.